pravalikagunaganti/powerbi-sales-dashboard/README.md

 ---

 ## 👩‍💻 About Me
-Aspiring Data Analyst skilled in Power BI, SQL, Excel, and Python.
-Passionate about solving business problems using data analytics, building dashboards, and delivering actionable insights.
+Aspiring **Data Analyst** skilled in Power BI, SQL, Excel, and Python.
+Passionate about building dashboards, analyzing data, and delivering actionable business insights.

 ---